Ace6Rings/MUSIC-PLAYER/README.md

 NOTE: This file might be confusing.
 So heres some clarifications <br>

-  -QTY refers to the actual amount needed.
+  - QTY refers to the actual amount needed.
 Amount refers to the amount bought due to minimum purchase limits.
 For assortment kits, qty is just 1.
-  -Any item below the 45th row is not needed for this project (well they are).
+  - Any item below the 45th row is not needed for this project (well they are).
 They are misc items that I don't have and I must put it down to get funding.
-  -The NRF 5340 DK dev board is not needed, you only need a pico or etc to serve as an external programmer.
+  - The NRF 5340 DK dev board is not needed, you only need a pico or etc to serve as an external programmer.
 I need this because I need to debug my code after I recieve my parts (so yes, again, this is for funding purposes)
-  -shipping is done weirdly because I don't know how else to do it.
+  - shipping is done weirdly because I don't know how else to do it.
 However, you don't have to worry about that.
 There is a number on a seemingly random item that tells you the shipping price.
 Since alot of these items come from the same shop, the shipping is counted once.
 So items only have a shipping fee if it is the first on the list (by row) to have that specific shop.
 [Music-player - Music-player (2).md](https://github.com/user-attachments/files/28941987/Music-player.-.Music-player.2.md)

 And additionally, you might be thinking "woah, why is this so expensive?!" <br>